If you’re reading this post, I’ll assume you are familiar with Bayes’ theorem. If not, take a look at my introductory post on the topic.

 - P(Creature is barking | Creature is a human)

-In the context of Bayes’ theorem, the evidence is the probability of a particular statement being true.
-Its truth or falsehood is revealed by an observation used to update the prior probability into a posterior probability.
+In the context of Bayes’ theorem, the evidence is the probability of the observation used to update the prior.
 Examples of such observations are:

 - Creature has 4 legs